 When professionals speak about functionality of DBMS, they usually mean entire spectrum of its abilities like available APIs, stored procedures and triggers, user-defined data types and functions, search engines.
 All these features can play crucial role in processes of development, operation and maintenance of the system.
 A lack of some part of functionality can stop normal execution of these processes making it unsuitable for performing system tasks.
-For instance, if some functionality to the project that requires extra time and as consequence money.
+For instance, if some function is not realized in the API developers have to find their own way to add required functionality to the project that requires extra time and as consequence money.
 Moreover, this devious way sometimes not enough optimal that makes constructed system more complex and as result less fault tolerant.
 Thus, supported functionality is important feature of DBMS.